 This item encompasses both juvenile and adult history.
-Only postadjudication or post-conviction supervision should be counted.
-Instances of state, private, or court supervision are to be counted.
-Pre-trial detention or jail, for example, would not constitute supervision history for these purposes.
+Only post-adjudication or post-conviction supervision should be counted.
+Instances of state, private, or court supervision are to be counted pretrial supervision, detention or jail, for example, would not constitute supervision history for these purposes.
 The term "revocation" includes situations where findings of fact hearings have demonstrated that the conditions of supervision had been violated, but the judge or Board of Pardons and Parole chose to continue supervision without revocation.
-The item entitled "act occurred while under current supervision or pretrial release" refers to the situation at the time the offense occurred.
+The item entitled "act occurred while under current supervision or pretrial release" refers to the situation at the time the offense occurred, and includes all forms of supervision and pretrial release, including supervision for a plea held in abeyance.
 For points to be assigned in this Supervision History category, both the prior and present offenses should be criminal in nature.
 Traffic violations and status offenses for juveniles certified to the adult system should not be counted.